 The viewer experience is the number one priority when creating subtitles, doing subtitle translation and adding subtitles to videos.
 Video content is meant to be engaging, and carrying that engaging experience to other languages via subtitles requires the perfect balance of language and technical know-how.
 Whether you have a team of professionals working on your subtitles or you use a crowd sourcing approach, there are some steps to keep in mind.

-So let’s look at how a team works together to create engaging subtitles that communicate the intended message, whether it’s for a movie, training or promotion, properly.
+So let’s look at how a team works together to create engaging subtitles that properly communicates the intended message, whether it’s for a movie, training or promotion.

 Subtitling a video step-by-step

 This is where you define the scope and nature of the project, figure out the languages you need, and how the subtitles should be presented.